From The Tomorrow Country

 Stubbornly, her head sank lower yet over her concave chest.
 Mr. Jenks pulled his jaws together, took a single step and clouted Mary heavily on the side of the head.

 The blow knocked the girl off the stool she was seated upon.
-She slid sideways to the floor, flinging out one arm to save herself as she did so, barely managing to keep hold of the child with the other.
+She slid sideways to the floor, barely managing to keep hold of the child.
 The bottle clattered across the flagstones but did not break.
 The baby set up a hiccoughing wail.

 “Get along with you, I said,” growled Jenks, towering over her.

 “I seen the money that gintlemun give you!
 I seen how much!” she declared, in her thick north country accent.
-“It’s for this tyke, it is and not yer own pockets.
+“Tis for this tyke, it is, and not yer own pockets.
 Soon’s Miss Radmore comes, I’m agoin’ ter tell so’s she can put it down in the book.”

 Mr. Jenks halted as though the doorpost had threatened him.
 It was the longest speech he had heard from Mary and he was astounded at how much she understood.
 Astounded and enraged.

-And, damn it, how had she seen the cash!
+And, bloody hell, how had she seen the cash!

 “I’ll see you out on the streets where you belong, Miss Humpback.
 You’d starve in a week!”

 Mary tucked the baby tighter against her side so that the tiny warm thing felt as if it were burrowing into her.
-Her head drew in between the points of her shoulders against the expected blow but her eyes didn’t waver.
+Her head ducked low in between the points of her shoulders against the expected blow but her eyes didn’t waver.

-“Miss Radmore’d see me by the door,” she answered, taking his threat literally and announcing her own equally literal contingency plan.
-She would, indeed, sit by the door until Miss Radmore visited, even if it took three months and Jenks knew it.
+“Miss Radmore’d see me by the door,” she answered stoutly.
+She would, indeed, sit outside the door until Miss Radmore visited, even if it took three months and Jenks knew it.

 Jenks let out a choking exclamation and swung his big fist.
 Mary drew swiftly back and curled herself into a ball about the baby, eyes shut, head drawn in as far as it would go.
 It was clear no physical violence could budge her.
 She’d known all there was to know of that down in the mine.

-Jenks stood over her, breathing heavily.
+Breathing heavily, Jenks stood over her.
 Oh, to flatten this misshapen toad.
 But Miss Radmore had fixed upon Mary as her especial pet.
 Amelia Radmore would not take quietly to Mary’s disappearance.

 * * *